Envian/xiv-criterion-na-strats/guides/_ew/aai/statice/intermission.md

   and will also get a defamation marker.
 * One of the two Hand players will get a 2 person enumeration marker.

+A chains animation will display over both both *![chains]Chained* players before the debuff becomes active.
+After the animation finishes, the chains will lock in, the debuff will appear, and the defamation AOEs will appear.

 All 4 presents will begin approaching their tethered player.
 If the present reaches their player, they will be killed.
 Presents you are not tethered to are harmless.